voxpupuli/puppet-confluence/README.md

 ##### `checksum`

-iThe md5 checksum of the archive file.
+The md5 checksum of the archive file.
 Only supported with `deploy_module => archive`.
-Defaults to 'undef'
+Defaults to '8c97aa3f157f954977839de6a6b47d48'

 ##### `manage_service`